Is a Medicare Savings Program the Same as Medicaid?

 The Role of Medicaid in Healthcare Coverage

-One of the significant advantages of Medicaid is its coverage of essential services such as prescription drugs, long-term care, and personal care services.
+One of the potential advantages of Medicaid could be its potential coverage of essential services such as prescription drugs, and dental, vision, and hearing coverage.

 Comparing MSPs and Medicaid Coverage